suf102/Trading-strategy-backtester/README.md

 # Trading Strategy Backtester

 I have coded up a backtester you can use to see how different trading strategies work and how well they will perform.
 This was originally based on the backtester by @filthyquant on tiktok.
 I have tried to comment the code in such a way that someone with relatively little familiarity with code could try and adapt or add their own strategies.
-If someone isn't interested in the code there is a section near the bottom where all of the parameters can be changed, just edit as your please and run all.
-(Bonus: at the very bottom there is a cell that will execute the coin flip strategy n times and averages the results, so convince yourself on its results on average.)

 ## Edit:
-### There are now three files in this backtester, the first is a technical analysis strategy backtester, where I have implemented four common strategies.
-In the second second I have implemented a time series momentum strategy.
-Lastly I have the bactester.py file that contains some of the frequently used utilities I will call on.
-Below I have an explanation of each of the files.
+### There are now three files in this backtester, the first is Backtester.py this contains the testing and metric producing code.
+In Momentum_Strategy.ipynb, I have implemented a time series momentum strategy taken from a paper on absoloute momentum.
+Lastly Trading_Strategy_Backtester, where I have implemented a few common strategies TA, just to showcase their actual performance.
 # Backtester.py

+This file contains the code that will run the backtests and produce metrics on the

 # Technical Analysis strategy tester